 It doesn’t have to be that way.
-With creativity and crafty splurging, you too can enjoy a special outdoor space while not letting yourself be a spectator sport.
+With creativity and crafty splurging, you too can enjoy a special outdoor space while not letting yourself be a spectator sport and improve your balcony privacy.

 Building rules are tricky, since they vary place to place.
 Do your research before you start, as you may have to use freestanding solutions – or else lose a damage deposit or incur wrath from other residents.